Purely GHZ-like entanglement is forbidden in holography: Abstract

 \section{Abstract}

-We show that three-party entanglement signals in holography obey a relation that is not satisfied by generalized Greenberger-Horne-Zeilinger (GHZ) states.
+We provide evidence that three-party entanglement signals in holography obey a relation that is not satisfied by generalized Greenberger-Horne-Zeilinger (GHZ) states.
+Using proposed holographic duals for these entanglement signals, we provide a geometric argument establishing this relation.
 This is the first known inequality on the structure of pure three-party holographic states, and shows that time-symmetric holographic states can never have purely GHZ-like entanglement.
 We also discuss similar relations for four parties.